jordanjmartinez/ghost-siem-simulator/README.md

 ---

 ## **Immersive Analyst Interface & Themed UX**
-Delivers a responsive, dark-mode UI that mimics the look and feel of popular SIEM platforms like Splunk
+Delivers a responsive, dark-mode UI that mimics the look and feel of modern SIEM platforms like Splunk.

-- Ghost-themed mascot that guides the analyst and provies contextual feedback based on analyst performance
+- **Ghost-themed mascot** that guides the analyst and provies contextual feedback based on analyst performance

-- Interactive notifications and status changes help simulate the responsiveness of enterprise SOC dashboards
+- **Interactive notifications and scenario indicators** offer real-time visual feedback

-- High-contrast, SOC-inspired layout designed for clarity, accessibility, and immersive hands-on learning
+- **High-contrast SOC interface** designed for clarity, accessibility, and realistic analyst workflows

  ![Visual](./assets/ghost-siem-demo-10.png)